JamesIgoe/UtilityFunctions/README.md

 # UtilityFunctions
-Windows and Mac utility functions, to make day-to-day management Easier
+Windows and Mac utility functions, to make day-to-day management easy and efficient